TickTeam/guide-tt/ticktick_web_app/how_to_edit_lists.md

-###How to edit lists?
+###How to edit a list?
 1.Click the downward arrow located near a list name.

-2.Then click “Edit”.
+2.Click “Edit”.

-3.You are allowed to its name, color etc.
+3.You are allowed to change its name, color, etc.

 ![](../images/image1.7W.png)